Alto Biobío

 Alto Biobío is a commune in central Chile, located in the Province of Biobío, in the Biobío Region.

 It is part of District No. 21 of the Deputies and Senate Circumscription, No. 10.

-The commune of Alto Biobío is characterized mainly by the presence of the Mapuche Pewenche People, who represent 86% of the commune’s population and who are distributed on the banks of the Queuco and Biobio rivers in 12 different communities, named:
+The commune of Alto Biobío is characterized mainly by the presence of the Mapuche Pewenche People, who represent 86% of the commune’s population and who are distributed on the banks of the Queuco and Biobío rivers in 12 different communities, named: